FAQ

 Compounding yourself is a very tedious process, especially when you are staking in multiple pools across multiple websites, and it is often hard to know the optimal frequency and timing of when to compound and reinvest your yields.
 Adamant does all of this for you and also saves you gas fees.

-In addition, Adamant charges the lowest performance fee out of any yield optimizer on Polygon.
+Finally, Adamant charges the lowest performance fee out of any yield optimizer on Polygon.
 Adamant also has an impeccable safety record; it has never been exploited.

 For added security, many of Adamant's vaults also block smart contracts from depositing into them.
 Our vaults also block other reward manipulation exploits, like the "Merlin" exploit.